swhitley/WDLookup/README.md

 Anyone is welcome to contribute to this library.
 Submit a pull request for review.
 If you do not know how to submit a pull request, paste the query into a discussion post and mention that you would like it added to the library.
 Please follow the query examples to include information about the query (name, description, etc.).
 In the future, there are plans to parse the files and enable an electronic dictionary.

-Use the **Convert Report to WQL** report to get a headstart with query generation.
+In Workday, use the **Convert Report to WQL** report to get a headstart with query generation.
 This report will generate WQL from existing Workday reports.

 ![image](https://user-images.githubusercontent.com/413552/144367130-94258363-2f81-4a62-bc8d-dccfe544e79e.png)